 The saddest fact about it is this, there is no indication as to when the transaction will go through.
-Imagine you receive your hard earned $200 to your legitimate PayPal account but are unable to withdraw it for a week or more due to the above errors!
+Imagine you receive your hard earned $1,000 to your legitimate PayPal account but are unable to withdraw it for a week or more due to the above errors!

-After adding the service to PayPal, you would be clicking “withdraw” on PayPal, proceeding to send to your “bank account” and the cash would be available for withdrawal on your Payoneer card after two days.
+After adding the service to PayPal, you would be clicking “withdraw” on PayPal, proceeding to send to your “bank account” and the cash would be available for withdrawal on your Payoneer account after two days.

 However, this was stopped by PayPal in mid-2014.
 From then till now, it is not possible to add this payment service.
 It only works for those accounts that had added the service to PayPal earlier.
 However no new additions are possible.